 Murphy's operations may be subject to various levels of governmental controls and regulations.
 These controls and regulations may include, but may not be limited to, matters relating to land tenure and leasing, the legal rights to produce hydrocarbons including the granting, drilling and production practices, environmental protection, marketing and pricing policies, royalties, various taxes and levies including income tax, and foreign trade and investment and are subject to change from time to time.
-Such changes in governmental regulations and policies may cause volumes of proved reserves actually received to differ significantly from the estimated quantities.
+Such changes in governmental regulations and policies may cause volumes of proved reserves actually recovered and amounts of proved income actually received to differ significantly from the estimated quantities.